 Faith Serves Sacramento was launched in 2010 to enhance Faith’s current efforts to fight hunger and homelessness in the Sacramento community area as well as find new ways to engage the congregation in these efforts.

-Today Faith is a church where the members are the ministers, and support and leadership are provided by 13 Elders on Session, a board of 18 Deacons, three pastors on staff, a Children’s Ministry Director, Family Ministry Director, and a Director of Music.
+Today Faith is a church where the members are the ministers, and support and leadership are provided by 13 Elders on Session, a board of 18 Deacons, three pastors on staff, a Children’s and Family Ministry Director, and a Director of Music.
 Faith is a diverse congregation, which believes that Christian ministry is a gift.
 Through participation in worship and service, in learning and fellowship, in caring and encouragement, the community of Faith continues to strive to make a real difference in the world.